Hikes

 Literature

-The tourist office in Crans-Montana has got brochures and information material about hiking in the region.
+The tourism office in Crans-Montana provides you with informational material and brochures about hiking in the destination.

 Maps